AI and Theoretical Physics

 Groups

-The AITP core groups work on their respective physics field using AI methods full time.
-They cover a wide range of physics directions.
-Each group combines theoretical physics expertise with scientific AI methods.
-There, we benefit from an inspiring environment of theoretical physics groups with a broader numerical methodology, as well as scientific AI groups beyond theoretical physics, with no limit to exciting synergies and collaborations.
+The AITP core groups work in their respective fields of physics using AI methods full time.
+We cover a wide range of physics, where each group combines their theoretical physics expertise with a scientific AI methodology.
+The AITP groups benefit from an inspiring environment of theoretical physics groups with a broad numerical methodology, as well as scientific AI groups beyond theoretical physics, with no limit to exciting synergies and collaborations.

 Tristan Bereau